-As of the initial preparation date of the SWPPP, the project site is located in an existing development consisting of two established substations and mostly wooden and some steel power poles traversing both agricultural and developed lands.
-The project site has no known historic sources of contamination.
+As of the initial preparation date of the SWPPP, the site is currently developed with a substation with agricultural land to the north and west.
+The project site was previously developed with a substation and agricultural land.
+There are no known historic sources of contamination.